junohamburg/kirby-reload-on-save/README.md

 # Kirby Reload On Save

-This plugin for Kirby 3 automatically reloads the frontend when content changes are saved in the panel.
+This plugin for Kirby 3 and Kirby 4 automatically reloads the frontend when content changes are saved in the panel.

 It uses the [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) to communicate between panel and frontend.
 There is no build tool or `npm install` necessary, so the plugin can be used both in your local development and your production environment.